mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 - **Snapshot**: Snapshot events are messages that indicate the state of the DB up until that point in time.
 This messages are sent when the connector does not find any offsets from where to start processing, therefore they are handled as normal insert messages.
 - **Tombstone**: Tombstone events are messages sent after a normal delete message and are only useful for kafka itself and its topic compression policies.
 For this reason the adapter will ignore and skip them.
 - **Truncate**: Truncate events are messages sent when an entire table is emptied.
 Unfortunately we **do not support** this kind of messages at the moment and they will be skipped.

+To see the message's structure specification and some examples go to the [Inputs and Outputs page](/fast_data/inputs_and_outputs.md#debezium) .

 #### Custom